 Email: rerosenb@umd.edu

-Emily (Emmie) Healey is a doctoral student in the Environmental Health Sciences program at the University of Maryland School of Public Health, Maryland Institute for Applied Environmental Health (MIAEH).
+Emily (Emmie) Healey Woerner is a doctoral canidate in the Environmental Health Sciences program at the University of Maryland School of Public Health, Department of Global, Environmental, and Occupational Health (GEOH).
 She received her BS in Environmental Science and her BA in Studio Art from the University of Maryland, College Park.
 She earned her master’s degree in Marine Biosciences from the University of Delaware.
 Emmie is interested in the microbial communities growing in reclaimed water and on irrigated food.

-Cameron Smith is a second-year MS student in the Maryland Institute of Applied Environmental Health at the University of Maryland School of Public Health.
-She received her BS in Environmental Science and Technology: Ecosystem Health and certificate in Sustainable Agriculture from the University of Maryland.
+Cameron Smith is a second year doctoral student in the Environmental Health Sciences program in the Department of Global, Environmental, and Occupational Health at the University of Maryland School of Public Health.
+She received her MS in Environmental Health Science and BS in Environmental Science and Technology: Ecosystem Health and certificate in Sustainable Agriculture from the University of Maryland.
 Her research interests relate to agriculture, one health, water quality and access to clean drinking water, and contaminants found in drinking water that pose human health concern.

 Taeilorae Levell-Young